magarena/magarena/release/README.txt

   pedro1973 for creating new themes, see http://www.slightlymagic.net/forum/viewforum.php?f=89 mtgrares for the publicity
-  Goblin Hero for providing the images for some of the symbols Rachel for making it possible to cancel image download and fixing incorrect images Melvin Zhang for implementing the Monte Carlo Tree Search AI and general code cleanup/bug fixes IanGrainger for contributing a patch to allow text search in the Card Explorer beholder for implmenting new cards and general usability improvements everyone on the CCGHQ forum (http://slightlymagic.net/forum/)
+  Goblin Hero for providing the images for some of the symbols Melvin Zhang for implementing the Monte Carlo Tree Search AI and general code cleanup/bug fixes IanGrainger for contributing a patch to allow text search in the Card Explorer Rachel for making it possible to cancel image download and fixing incorrect images beholder for implmenting new cards and general usability improvements johncpatterson for helping to test the Mac startup script everyone on the CCGHQ forum (http://slightlymagic.net/forum/)

 Thank you for your support and have fun!

-Release 1.17 (August QQQ, 2011)
+Release 1.17 (August 26, 2011)
 ============
 brought to you by beholder and melvin

-- added Modern cube (QQQ cards)
+- added Modern cube (855 cards)
 - added the following cards:
-  Honor of the Pure
-  Liliana's Caress
-  Gideon's Lawkeeper
-  Sangromancer
-  Underworld Dreams
-  Kederekt Parasite
-  Spiteful Visions
-  Frost Titan
-  Arbalest Elite
   Act of Treason
   AEther Adept (Æther Adept)
+  Alluring Siren
+  Amphin Cutthroat
+  Arbalest Elite
+  Armored Warhorse
   Auramancer
-  Call to the Grave
+  Aven Fleetwing
+  Belltower Sphinx
+  Benalish Veteran
+  Blood Seeker
   Bonebreaker Giant
   Brindle Boar
-  Blood Seeker
-  Benalish Veteran
-  Aven Fleetwing
-  Belltower Sphinx
-  Amphin Cutthroat
-  Armored Warhorse
-  Alluring Siren
+  Call to the Grave
   Cancel
   Cemetery Reaper
   Chandra's Outrage
+  Chasm Drake
+  Death Baron
+  Frost Titan
+  Gideon's Lawkeeper
+  Honor of the Pure
+  Kederekt Parasite
+  Liliana's Caress
+  Sangromancer
+  Spiteful Visions
+  Underworld Dreams
-  (QQQ cards in total)
+  (945 cards in total)

 - changed some game messages to use the player's name instead of "you"
 - added option for themes to choose whether to use colored border or overlay to highlight usable cards